This Week In The Arts - Youtube and Nationalism

 Good morning everyone, happy Thursday.
 A major topic today is about how citizens perceive the arts in their respective countries.
 US is second to last, can you guess which country is last?
 And which is first?
 Let us know in the comments.

-Read more here, or watch the video itself here.
+Read more here.

-Read the redesign here
+Read the list here.

 Where in the world are people proud of their country’s culture and lifestyle?